 Q: Does countering a Surprise on my turn count as one of my plays?
 Can I also use it for the in-turn function if I do this?

 A: If you are the active player, counter-Surprising does not use up one of your total plays for the turn.
-By the same token, however, this means you cannot use the Surprise for it’s function which would use a play.
-To wit:
+However, it does use up the card itself, putting it in the discard pile, so it’s no longer in your hand, available to be used for it’s in-turn function as one of your plays.

-You can only use a Surprise to do one of three things:
+Basically, a Surprise can do one (and only one) of those three things:

 1) use it on your turn as a play, for it’s in-turn function